Next-to-leading order QCD corrections to electromagnetic production and decay of fully charm tetraquarks: Application to the photoproduction of fully charm tetraquarks

 where $\bar{x}_i=x_im_N b_{min}$ and $x_i=E_{\gamma_i}/E_{beam}$. $m_N=0.93$ GeV is the nucleon mass.
 The minimum of impact parameter $b_{min}$ is set to be the nuclear radius as $b_{min}=R_A\approx 1.2 A^{\frac{1}{3}}fm$ with the ion mass number $A$.
 The effective photon distribution function is

 where $Z$ is the charge number and $\gamma_\mathrm{L}$ is the Lorentz boost factor for ion beams. $K_{0}$ and $K_{1}$ are modified Bessel functions.

 In a similar way, one can expect the fully charm tetraquark production via photon fusion in electron-positron collisions.
-The production cross section via two-photon fussion in electron-positron collisions can be written as~\cite{ParticleDataGroup:2024cfk}
+The production cross section via two-photon fusion in electron-positron collisions can be written as~\cite{ParticleDataGroup:2024cfk}

-where $\alpha $ is the electromagntic coupling and $s$ is the collision center of mass energy. $m_V$ is usually chosen the $\rho$ meson mass.
+where $\alpha $ is the electromagnetic coupling and $s$ is the collision center of mass energy. $m_V$ is usually chosen as the $\rho$ meson mass.
 The auxiliary function is defined as